asundaresan/caffe_tools/examples/cats_and_dogs/README.rst

 Cats and dogs example
 ---------------------

-This example has been developed using a kaggle data set containing cats and dogs and is based on the //github.com/adilmoujahid/deeplearning-cats-dogs-tutorial.git repository.
+This example has been developed using a kaggle data set containing cats and dogs and is based on the https://github.com/adilmoujahid/deeplearning-cats-dogs-tutorial.git repository.
+The accompanying blog entry is http://adilmoujahid.com/posts/2016/06/introduction-deep-learning-python-caffe/.

 All the instructions are to be performed from the cats_and_dogs examples folder.